25 Different Types of Wasps in Colorado

 Female wasps dig nests in the ground in regions with loose dirt and sand, such as baseball diamonds, parks, and beaches.

-They condense the substance and produce cells, inside of which they lay fertilized eggs.
+They condense the substance and produce cells, laying fertilized eggs inside them.
 They take off in flight in quest of sustenance for their larvae.

 Women’s Weevil Wasps, which are also one of the types of wasps in Colorado, immobilize their victims by biting them.